jnunemaker/jnunemaker.github.com/about.md

 ## Open Source Projects

+* <a href="https://github.com/jnunemaker/httparty">HTTParty</a>: Makes HTTP fun again!
+* <a href="https://github.com/jnunemaker/flipper">Flipper</a>: Feature flipper for ANYTHING.
-* <a href="https://github.com/jnunemaker/resilient">Resilient</a>: circuit breaker based on netflix/hystrix, but in ruby.
+* <a href="https://github.com/jnunemaker/resilient">Resilient</a>: Circuit breaker based on netflix/hystrix, but in ruby.
 * <a href="https://github.com/jnunemaker/nunes">Nunes</a>: The gem that instruments everything for you, like I would if I could.
-* <a href="https://github.com/jnunemaker/flipper">Flipper</a>: Feature flipper for ANYTHING.
-* <a href="https://github.com/jnunemaker/httparty">HTTParty</a>: Makes HTTP fun again!

 ## Former Open Source Projects

+* <a href="https://github.com/sferik/twitter">Twitter</a>: A Ruby interface to the Twitter API.
+* <a href="https://github.com/mongomapper/mongomapper">MongoMapper</a>: A Ruby Object Mapper for Mongo.
 * <a href="https://github.com/jnunemaker/cassanity">Cassanity</a>: Brings sanity to CQL + Ruby.
-Not really using cassandra currently, so I am mostly just maintaining this.
 * <a href="https://github.com/jnunemaker/toystore">Toystore</a>: An object mapper for anything.
-* <a href="https://github.com/mongomapper/mongomapper">MongoMapper</a>: A Ruby Object Mapper for Mongo.
-* <a href="https://github.com/sferik/twitter">Twitter</a>: A Ruby interface to the Twitter API.

 ## If You Read Nothing Else Here, Read These...